Home

 • Gross profit

-These are essentially different categories of income and expenses, and when added up will show where your company cash is going.
+These are essentially different categories of income and expenses, and when added up will show whether your company is turning a profit or not.

 How to make a profit and loss statement